Forgotten your pill or had unprotected sex? Maybe you're worried about something? Here's what to do and where to go if you need help urgently.

 - feel something is wrong

-If you're sexually active, either stop having sex or make sure you use a condom until you know for sure whether or not you have an STI.
+If you're sexually active, either stop having sex or make sure you use a condom until you get your test results and know for sure whether or not you have an STI.

 If you do have an STI, using a condom will help prevent passing it on.
 Your sexual partners should also get tested.

-You can get free, confidential advice and treatment from your GP or specialist clinics in your area, even if you're under 16.
+You can get free, confidential advice and treatment from your GP or specialist clinics in your area, including if you're under 16.

 Hospitals often have sexual health clinics (also known as GUM clinics), which test for and treat STIs.